Here’s how to change the baseband version on your Android phone:

 Unlike a lot of software, baseband has to meet a ton of tight regulations.

-If those rules ever change, baseband has to be updated to keep up with the rules changes.
+If those rules ever change, the baseband has to be updated to keep up with the rules changes.

 So, you can trust that baseband updates will be rolled out, and you probably won’t be surprised to learn that they are automated.

 How Do You Change Baseband Versions on Android?
+(3 Ways)